 Read further to learn more about using LVT or tile in rooms where water could be a problem for real wood.

-When you’re ready, your project consultant will visit your home to do a free measure and in-home estimate.
+When you’re ready, your project consultant will visit your home to do a project assessment and in-home measure.
 We’ll help you choose the best hardwood flooring product for your lifestyle and budget, then install your beautiful new floor, too.

 Browse our gallery below, or stop in to our Portland, Oregon store to see the actual samples.
 You may also be interested in these blog posts about hardwood.